 11.Auto-Flash

-In most camera modes, Auto-flash is enabled by default and will automatically fire if the camera thinks it needs more light.
+In most camera modes, Auto-flash is enabled by default and will automatically fire if the camera thinks it needs more light.12.Too much light and the picture will be washed out. |

 14.The term "stop" is used in every aspect of photography to represent a relative change in the brightness of light.